Sen. Budd to Newsmax: Keep an Eye Out for Add-Ons to Iran War Package

-Sen. Ted Budd, R-N.C., said on Newsmax Saturday that he wants Congress to closely review the proposed $200 billion supplemental spending package tied to the war in Iran before signing off, warning that unrelated items could be attached to the request, even as he signaled support for funding focused on military needs.
+Sen. Ted Budd, R-N.C., told Newsmax on Saturday that he wants Congress to closely review the proposed $200 billion supplemental spending package tied to the war in Iran before signing off, warning that unrelated items could be attached to the request, even as he signaled support for funding focused on military needs.

 In an interview on "Saturday Agenda," Budd said his priority was ensuring U.S. troops had what they needed as the conflict entered its fourth week.